 In Movimento fermo, the paths of Sandro, Maria and Giacomo intertwine, to create an image of the mountains without illusions, as a place with complex, sometimes harsh characteristics, where tradition and innovation, both local and global, combine to stake a claim as an original cultural, social and economic dimension that offers the opportunity not to surrender to standardisation or resign oneself to loneliness devoid of prospects.

 RAI Trento Award

 For the best documentary on current affairs.
 Established by the RAI branch in Trento.

-The jury, made up of Sergio Pezzola (Director of the RAI branch in Trento), Waimer Walter Perinelli (journalist) and Stefano Uccia (Director Programmer) has assigned the 2022 RAI award at Trento Film Festival to the documentary:
+The jury, made up of Sergio Pezzola, Walter Perinelli and Stefano Uccia has assigned the 2023 RAI award at Trento Film Festival to the documentary:

-Students’ Award - University of Trento, Bolzano and Innsbruck
+Universities of Trento, Bolzano and Innsbruck Students’ Award

 An award established in 2022; the jury is made up of pupils at secondary schools in Trentino, evaluating the works in the T4Future film section.

-The jury has also decided to award a special mention for the originality and photography of the film to:
+The jury has also decided to award a special mention to: